 There are different ways medical waste can be treated and decontaminated.
 Incineration is a common approach that can be used on site or off site to both treat and dispose of waste at the same time.
 However, you can also decontaminate waste with thermal processing (autoclaving), irradiative, chemical or biological (enzyme) treatments.
 Chemical treatment is often used to decontaminate liquid waste, so that it can be disposed of locally.
 The rest of the methods can be used to decontaminate waste before it can be land-filled.
 Have other questions about medical waste removal best practices or regulations?
 Don't hesitate to get in touch with our team!

-We provide an outstanding value and service to our regulated waste customers and pride ourselves on our 100% customer satisfaction with 99% customer retention ratio.
+We provide an outstanding value and service to our regulated waste customers and pride ourselves over the last 50 years on our 100% customer satisfaction with 99% customer retention ratio.

 Paul R Miller, D.D.S. and Team